 There are four main situations when having UMI could save you major stress:

 - Hit and run.
-If you’ve been in an accident and the other driver leaves the scene, UMI will have you covered.
+If you’ve been in an accident and the other driver leaves the scene, UMI may have you covered.

 - Not enough insurance.
 In an accident where the other driver’s coverage is not enough to pay for the damages to your car, or your medical bills, UMI will relieve the additional financial burden.